wp-plugins/widget-menuizer/readme.txt

 Because the contents of sidebar regions are tied to particular themes (different themes have different regions, after all), if you place a sidebar that belongs to one theme into your menu, and then change themes, the sidebar will not be shown in your menu. *Only sidebars from the active theme can be displayed.*

+If you're using a child theme and its regions are defined in the parent, everything should work fine -- so long as you configured the *contents* of those regions in the currently-active (child) theme.

 = I don't see 'Sidebars' as an option in the lefthand column of the Edit Menus page after activating this.
 Where is it? =

 In the upper right corner of your window, click on 'Screen Options' and make sure the Sidebars box is checked.